yo-ch/Inazuma/README.md

 ```
 ~airing [option]
-    Displays countdowns until the next episode for each anime in the airing list.
+    Displays countdowns until the next episode for each anime in your airing list.

-    Options:       a <anilist urls> : Adds the given anime to the airing list.
+    Options:   a <anilist urls> : Adds the given anime to your airing list.
-                   r <name in list> : Removes the anime from the airing list.
+               r <name in list> : Removes the anime from your airing list.
-                   c                : Clears the airing list.
+               c                : Clears your airing list.

 ~anilist | ~ani <anime name>
     Displays an anime's data, pulled from Anilist.